The First Six Months: What to Expect as a Driller Assistant

 - Jessica Alexander

-If you’re still trying to decide if a driller assistant role is a good fit for you, this blog post is a great place to start—but you’ll also want to watch our on-demand webinar, How to Get Started in a Drilling Career.
-Sr. Vice President Steven Johnson and Operations Manager Donald Bond joined me for a discussion about what is involved in working as a driller assistant and growing a career.
-Spoiler: both Steven and Donald started out as driller assistants and worked their way up!
+If you’re considering a career as a driller assistant, this post is a great starting point.
+Additionally, you can watch our on-demand webinar, How to Get Started in a Drilling Career, where Sr. Vice President Steven Johnson and Operations Manager Donald Bond discuss the role and career growth.
+Fun fact: both Steven and Donald started as driller assistants and worked their way up!

 The First Two Weeks